I love working with tour operators.

 14. She responds to emails REALLY fast.
 I’d be really interested to know just how much this affects sales because Sharon is killing it here.

 Any lead that comes in, she responds incredibly quickly…and I guarantee that this has an effect on her business.
 Maybe it won’t double her sales, but you know what — finding the ‘quick way to double your sales’ is a fool’s errand.
 If you haven’t figured it out yet, Sharon’s business is doing well and growing because she understands that a lot of little things add up to one big thing.

 15. She knows her numbers.
 She can tell you exactly how many sales came from Facebook last month.
-Exactly how many day tours v. multi-day tours were sold in Oct 2015.
+Exactly how many day tours versus multi-day tours were sold in October 2015.
 It’s so nice to talk with someone who’s so on top of her business — most operators I speak to have very little idea of their numbers.

 16. She’s just…very pleasant to deal with.
 Last but not least, Sharon is just wonderful to deal with.
-She tries to make sure that everyone comes away happy and pleased with their dealings with her.
-I know that I love getting in touch with her — she always makes me feel great.
+She tries to make sure that everyone comes away happy and pleased from their dealings with her.
+I know that I love getting in touch with her: she always makes me feel great.
 And I’ve got no doubt that this is a big key to her success.

 - Is willing to try anything at least once

 - Has a well-positioned product

 - Does everything she can to take care of every step of the visitor experience to drive even more business.